Galaxypedia-Wiki/ketchupbot-updater/README.md

 KetchupBot automatically publishes a docker image on every push which you can use to run a reproducible build of KetchupBot.
 You can find the image [here](https://github.com/smallketchup82/ketchupbot-updater/pkgs/container/ketchupbot-updater).

 We recommend this method the most for Continuous Integration, as it's the most reliable and reproducible.
 It's also the easiest way to run KetchupBot, as you don't have to worry about dependencies or setting up a runtime.
+However, it does use up quite a lot of storage.

 ### Running via Binary
 We provide prebuilt binaries for running ketchupbot.
 Everything is contained within the binary, including the runtime, dependencies, and any assets.
 These binaries also assume a production environment, so they will not print debug information.